-

 Resources for connecting with your partner

-The Department of Defense, through Military OneSource and the Military and Family Life Counseling program, offers resources to help service members and their partners reconnect at home.
+The Defense Department, through Military OneSource and the Military and Family Life Counseling Program, offers resources to help service members and their partners find everyday ways to reconnect.

 - The Building Healthy Relationships specialty consultation is a free and confidential series of personalized coaching sessions to help you deepen your relationships.
 Strengthening the Couple Connection track focuses on issues common to military couples.